wp-plugins/woocommerce-compare-products/readme.txt

 2. Opens to the SETTINGS tab

-3. Follow the detailed set up instructions on Compare setting dashboard.

 * Style your Compare Products Fly-Out screen - upload header image and set screen dimensions.
 * Select to show Compare Feature on Product Pages as Button or Hyperlink Text.
 * Set text to show in Button or Link.
 * Set Compare Products Tab to show in WooCommerce Product Page Navigation Tabs.
 * Save Settings to save your work.
 You are now ready to add the Compare features data for each product.

-4. Click the FEATURES tab
+3. Click the FEATURES tab

-5. Click the dropdown arrow at the end of the Master Cateory tab.
-You'll see that all of your sites Parent variations have been auto created as Compare Features.
+4. Click the dropdown arrow at the end of the Master Cateory tab.
+You'll see that all of your parent product Attributes have been auto created as Compare Features.

-6. Edit each Master category comapre feature to add the required feature fields.

-10. Follow the instructions on adding and managing Compare Features to the master category.

-11. Visit Product edit pages to where you (i) Deactivate the feature for that Product or (ii) Add Compare Feature Fields data for that Products.
-Update (or publish) and your compare features for that product is published.
+5. Add any Custom Compare categories or features you require.

+6  Edit or deactivate the Compare feature for any products edit page.

 Celebrate the extra sales Compare Products brings you !